The New York State Department of Corrections and Community Supervision

 Formerly New York State Department of Correctional Services

-The New York State Department of Corrections and Community Supervision (formerly New York State Department of Correctional Services), a National CCRS member since 1978, is
+The New York State Department of Corrections and Community Supervision (formerly New York State Department of Correctional Services), an NCCRS member since 1978, is

 responsible for providing effective and efficient correctional programs